 Each line represents a reading of 21 parameters.
 The first parameter shows the Reading number.
-The second shows the Time stamp, followed by the engine parameters sent by the.
-All standard engine parameter values will be shown as actual technical values such as RPM, Engine temperature in degrees Celsius, etc.
+The second shows the Time stamp, followed by the engine parameters sent by the ECU and all 8 analog input channels.
+All standard engine parameter values will be shown as actual technical values such as RPM, Engine temperature in degrees Celsius, etc. The analog channels can be shown as A to D numbers or as technical values.
+To record the analog inputs as technical values you must first assign a translation table for each input channel before you start logging.
+See the Analog Inputs section of this manual for instructions on creating a translation table.

 You can also view the data in chart form.
 Pressing the "Log Chart" button displays the data log session in graphical form.
 The system displays data onto four separate chart axis.
-Each axis can display data from any of the standard ECU engine parameters.
+Each axis can display data from any of the standard ECU engine parameters or the any of the 8 analog input channels.
 You can select the data for each axis by using the drop-down selection field for each axis and selecting the data channel you want to display.